opensensorhub/osh-node-dev-template/README.md

 ## Execute the Container

-In this section the commands to load and execute the container are provided.
+In this section, the commands to load and execute the container are provided.
 It is important to note the version number of the OpenSensorHub installation and use it when specifying the target for the mounted volumes.